cacophony-wj/licentia_black/README.md

 **Set the Game language to English**

 _Wabbajack_ will check your game files and make sure that your installed version is the same as my installed version.
 This also means that any other language than English will fail the installation.
 You can change the game's language in the Properties window as mentioned above.
 It may be required to verify your files afterward.

-**Install Skyrim**

-The _Anniversary Edition_ upgrade is required.
-No exceptions will be made.
-If you do not have the game installed, do so and launch the vanilla game to download all _Creation Club_ content available with the upgrade.
-If for some reason you have problems with your _Steam_ installation, you may need to verify the local content as described in _Steam's_ documentation.

 **Do Not Use Any Part of This List in a Protected Folder**